 - They can carry far more information over the same cross-sectional area than copper wire.

 - Optical fibres can carry light rays over long distances with little losses compared to copper wires.

 - Optical fibres are not affected by electromagnetic losses which are a big problem with metal wires.

 Optical fibres work because of total internal reflection.

 NOTE: Quite often the optical fibre cable is covered in a transparent protective medium.
 That medium is always of a lower index of refraction, otherwise total internal reflection doesn't work.

 Large bottle of water

-If you take a large plastic bottle of water and drill a pea sized hole in the side and fill the hole with a cork.
-Fill the water up and shine a laser through the bottle and pull out the cork.
-The laser light can be directed into the stream of water.
+Take a large plastic bottle, drill a hole in the side and fill the hole with a cork.
+Fill the bottle with water, shine a laser through the bottle and pull out the cork.
+Direct the laser light into the stream of water, as shown below.

 The laser light becomes trapped in the stream of water.
-The more dense medium (water) against air and the beam of light angled at more than the critical angle and we get total internal reflection.
+With the denser medium (water) against air and the beam of light angled at more than the critical angle, we get total internal reflection.

-If you have a fibre optic cable made up of thousands of strands only a hair width wide you can see around corners if the cable is bent.
+If you have a fibre optic cable made up of thousands of strands of only a hair's width, you can see around corners if the cable is bent.